 The consolidated entity conducts its operations in compliance with the Queensland Petroleum and Gas (Production and Safety) Act 2004.
 These activities are subject to relevant exploration licences, permits and environmental approvals which specify the environmental regulations applicable to the exploration, construction, and operations of petroleum activities as appropriate.
-Environmental considerations of any activities not already covered by a specific regulation or directive are reviewed with and approved by the Queensland Department of Environment and Science under the Environmental Protection Act 1994.
-The consolidated entity has not recorded and is not aware of any breaches of any of its environmental licence conditions nor has it been notified of any material environmental breaches by any government agency during the year.
+Environmental considerations of any activities not already covered by a specific regulation or directive are reviewed with and approved by the Queensland Department of Environment and Science (DES) under the Environmental Protection Act 1994.